50 Years Ago: Billy Joel Goes Heavy Metal With Attila

 All these factors, along with widespread indifference and outright scorn from rock press, rendered Attila’s self-titled debut pretty much dead on arrival when it landed in stores in late July 1970.
-Joel and Small’s partnership soon disintegrated after Joel began an affair, and eventually married, Small’s wife, and then embarked on a solo career in 1971 with Cold Spring Harbor.
+Joel and Small’s partnership soon disintegrated after Joel began an affair with Small's wife, whom he eventually married, and then embarked on a solo career in 1971 with Cold Spring Harbor.

 Still, for all its faults, Atilla's sole album isn't the worst LP ever made, even if Joel himself hasn’t done much to dispel that notion with generally negative recollections of his brief foray into heavy rock.